fv316/INF554/code_submission/README.md

 $ pip freeze > requirements.txt
 ```

-# About Running the Python Notebooks and Folder Structure:
+# Running the Notebooks and Files:

 Install the necassary libraries.

-### Original data files are expected in the main directory.
++ Original data files are expected in the main directory.

 Files/folders: